AndersenLab/dry-guide/docs/sample-sheets.md

 For the `wi-nf` and `concordance-nf` pipelines, sample-sheets are generated using the file located (in each of these repos) in the `scripts/construct_sample_sheet.sh`.
 Importantly, these scripts are almost identical except that the `concordance-nf` pipeline constructs a sample sheet for __strains__ whereas the `wi-nf` sample sheet is for __isotypes__.

 When adding new sequence data you need to update these scripts.
-See [Adding Sequencing Data](adding-seq-data.md) for more information.

 !!! note